-I. Overview of Benefits (total for all provisions) - Preferred O ption Description Amount Comments Direct benefits .
-Reducing the likelihood of insurance failures By clarifying the preventive powers and ensuring an adequate degree of preparedness, on both the industry and the supervisory sides, EU action would contribute to increasing the likelihood that an insurer in distress would effectively restore its financial position and continue to perform its functions for society. beneficiaries, which includes the business sector in Improving policyholder protection By reducing the likelihood of insurance failures and implementing a framework that would ensure that important insurance functions of a failing insurer continue to be performed, EU action would contribute to a better protection of policyholders. beneficiaries would be the main recipients of this Foster cross- border cooperation and coordination during crisis A more coordinated decision-making between different public authorities and courts will contribute to reduce inefficiency costs and preserve the value of the failing entity.
-Policyholders and beneficiaries would be the main recipients of this benefit.
-However, many insurers would also benefit from a more level-playing field in the measures taken by authorities to restore their financial conditions or resolve them.
-Indirect benefits Preservation of financial stability, prevention of systemic risks, protection of the real economy and EU action would ensure the continuity of functions by insurers whose disruption could harm financial stability and/or the real economy and to protect public funds (by limiting the risk of needing to "bail-out" failing insurers) recipient of this benefit, of public funds Better consideration of the interests of all affected parties EU action would ensure that the interests of all affected Member States, including those where the parent company is located as well as those where the subsidiaries and branches of a failing group are located, are given due consideration and are balanced appropriately during the planning phase and when recovery and resolution measures are taken.
-It would therefore address potential risks of conflicts of interest for local supervisory and resolution authorities to give priority to the protection of "local" policyholders over other stakeholders beneficiaries would be main recipients of t benefit. and the this
+I. Overview of Benefits (total for all provisions) - Preferred O Pption Description Amount Comments Direct benefits Reducing the likelihood of insurance failures By clarifying the preventive powers and ensuring an adequate degree of preparedness, on both the industry and the supervisory sides, EU action would contribute to increasing the likelihood that an insurer in distress would effectively restore its financial position and continue to perform its functions for society. beneficiaries, which includes the business sector in Improving policyholder protection By reducing the likelihood of insurance failures and implementing a framework that would ensure that important insurance functions of a failing insurer continue to be performed, EU action would contribute to a better protection of policyholders. main recipients of this Foster cross- border cooperation and coordination during crisis A more coordinated decision-making between different public authorities and courts will contribute to reduce inefficiency costs and preserve the value of the failing entity.
+Indirect benefits Preservation of financial stability, prevention of systemic risks, protection of the real economy and of public funds EU action would ensure the continuity of functions by insurers whose disruption could harm financial stability and/or the real economy and to protect public funds (by limiting the risk of needing to "bail-out" failing insurers) recipient of this benefit, Better consideration of the interests of all affected parties EU action would ensure that the interests of all affected Member States, including those where the parent company is located as well as those where the subsidiaries and branches of a failing group are located, are given due consideration and are balanced appropriately during the planning phase and when recovery and resolution measures are taken.
+It would therefore address potential risks of conflicts of interest for local supervisory and resolution authorities to give priority to the protection of "local" beneficiaries would be the main recipients of this benefit.